vzelen/rviews/README.md

 ```
 This works fine, we store a pointer `int * ptr` inside `Wrapper` object, and provide an lvalue reference in `get()` method.

 Now assume our function `get()` returns not just an lvalue reference but an additional return parameter (let's say a `char`).
-We don't have in-language support for functions with multuple return parameters, so we either return a `struct` or `pair`.
-For the sake of example, lets return a `pair`.
+We don't have in-language support for functions with multiple return parameters, so we either return a `struct` or `pair`.
+For the sake of example, let's return a `pair`.
 Keep your eyes on what just happened: we had a function `get()` returning one parameter, now we _just_ return something _additionally_, sounds conceptually simple, isn't it?

 ```c++
 template<typename T>